 Failure to adhere to the above guidelines may constitute a breach of the duty of care.
 This, in turn, would signify liability in the event of an accident or injury on premises.

 When to Call a Toronto Slip-and-Fall Lawyer

-A lawyer can help prove negligence in an accident claim by providing evidence of the breach of duty.
+A lawyer may be able to help prove negligence in an accident claim by providing evidence of the breach of duty.
 Evidence might include photographs of hazards, property maintenance records, and witness testimony.

 Have you been seriously injured in a slip and fall or similar accident on someone else’s property in Ontario?
-For personalized information about your own slip-and-fall accident, call 1-800-JUSTICE® for a free case evaluation by the experienced slip-and-fall lawyers of Preszler Law.
+For personalized information about your own slip-and-fall accident, call 1-800-JUSTICE® for a free case evaluation by the slip-and-fall lawyers of Preszler Injury Lawyers.